album-app/album/docs/index.rst

    :caption: Contents:

-The IDA-MDC solution repository is available here: https://solutions.capture-knowledge.org/ <https://solutions.capture-knowledge.org/>
+The IDA-MDC solution repository is available here: https://solutions.capture-knowledge.org/

+For installation instructions, see :ref:`installation-instructions`.

 Indices and tables